A black and white logo featuring a cartoon octopus with large eyes and a happy expression, above the text "CIP LEARNING" in bold letters.

 • 20 PD hours of personalized, competency-based professional learning

-• A portfolio and public presentation that demonstrate teacher growth and student impact
+• A portfolio and public presentation demonstrating teacher growth and student impact

 Investment